 Heating and cooling systems, pumps, washers, dryers, and even ovens and slow roasters are all appliances that rely on electricity.
 A battery allows for nearly complete energy independence when combined with maximum self-consumption.

-All your daily electricity needs can be met by solar power and a large enough battery, but there will always be cloudy days when you can’t produce or store enough energy to meet your needs entirely.
+All your daily electricity needs can be met by solar power and a large enough battery, but there will always be cloudy days when you can only produce or store enough energy to meet your needs partially.

 What Size Battery Should I Get?